Image-Guided Radiation Therapy (IGRT)

 In contrast to less precise radiotherapy treatments, IGRT uses 2-D and 3-D imaging of the body to precisely locate a tumor’s position and administer radiation accordingly.

 Because tumors can often move or spread, IGRT allows your doctor to accurately deliver more focused high-dose radiation while decreasing the risk of missing the tumor.
 This helps reduce harm to vital organs and minimizes side effects to healthy tissue.

-Each radiation therapy session begins with a scan of the body.
+Radiation therapy sessions begin with a scan of the area of treatment.
 This is to ensure that the medical linear accelerator (the machine that administers radiation) accurately focuses radiation beams to the tumor’s target location.

 Once your scans have taken place, your radiotherapist positions you on the treatment table surrounded by the medical linear accelerator.
 Your radiation therapist will then exit the room.

-At Providence, we care about providing comfort, so in situations like these, your therapists will maintain contact with you over a microphone and intercom at all times should you need anything.
+At Providence, we care about providing comfort, so in situations like these, your therapists will maintain contact with you over an intercom at all times.

-The radiation machine (the medical linear accelerator) delivers radiation through circular motions around your body, calibrated using the scanned images to the exact position and location of your tumor.
+The radiation machine (the medical linear accelerator) delivers radiation through multiple beam angles around your body, calibrated using the scanned images to the exact position and location of your tumor.

-As your radiotherapy treatment plan begins, calibration and diagnostic procedures are put in place.
+As your radiotherapy treatment treatment begins, preplanned procedures are put in place.
 These may include a body mold and a small freckle-sized tattoo.
-The tattoo helps the radiation equipment align to the targeted area, and the body mold comfortably assists you in maintaining a still position on the treatment table while receiving radiation.
+The tattoo helps the radiation therapist align to the targeted area, and the body mold comfortably assists you in maintaining a consistent position on the treatment table while receiving radiation.
 These procedures are meant to ensure precision, accuracy and consistency throughout each therapy session.

-Despite each session being moderately quick and pain-free, there are risks of side effects.
-Reactions to radiation include dryness or itching of the skin over the target, soreness and nausea.
+Despite each session being pain-free and moderately quick, there are risks of post treatment side effects.
+Reactions to radiation include, but are not limited to, dryness or itching of the skin over the target, soreness and nausea.